adam-zhang-lcps/papers/animal-behavior.typ

   ),
 ) <statistics>

-The critical value for the $chi^2$-test in this experiment is $3.84$.
-Since the average $chi^2$-test value is #averages.chi, and $0.5 < 3.84$, this experiment fails to reject its null hypothesis.
+The critical value for the $chi^2$test in this experiment is $3.84$.
+Since the average $chi^2$ test value is #averages.chi, and $0.5 < 3.84$, this experiment fails to reject its null hypothesis.

 = QUESTIONS
 There were no questions provided with this experiment.

 = DISCUSSION
 == Conclusions
 This experiment failed to reject its null hypothesis, and thus does not support the original hypothesis.
-Since the $chi^2$-test showed no significant difference, #species does not have a preference for plain Cheerios or Honey Nut Cheerios.
+Since the $chi^2$ test showed no significant difference, #species does not have a preference for plain Cheerios or Honey Nut Cheerios.
 Their behavior appeared to exhibit no forms of taxis, merely kinesis or a lack of movement.
 This could be due to many different factors.
 One reason could be that #species are unable to feed off of Cheerios at all, since they generally feed on pure grain sources such as flour; however, Cheerios contains many non-grain ingredients, including vitamins and preservatives.
 Additionally, both plain Cheerios and Honey Nut Cheerios have a nearly-identical list of ingredients, differing only in sugar and honey content @CheeriosIngredients @HoneyNutCheeriosIngredients @BaldwinFasulo2010ConfusedFlourBeetles.

 == Errors and Limitations
 Describe errors and comment on percent error calculation.
 Include a discussion of how to minimize error in further research.
 Discuss the limitations that may have impacted your results.